metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_machine_v1beta1_manifest.md

 Optional:

 - `image` (Attributes) Image is the reference to the Image from which to create the machine instance. (see [below for nested schema](#nestedatt--spec--image))
-- `image_ref` (Attributes) ImageRef is an optional reference to a provider-specific resource that holds the details for provisioning the Image for a Cluster. (see [below for nested schema](#nestedatt--spec--image_ref))
+- `image_ref` (Attributes) ImageRef is an optional reference to a provider-specific resource that holdsthe details for provisioning the Image for a Cluster. (see [below for nested schema](#nestedatt--spec--image_ref))
 - `memory` (String) Memory is Amount of memory allocated (in GB)
 - `proc_type` (String) ProcType is the processor type, e.g: dedicated, shared, capped
 - `processors` (String) Processors is Number of processors allocated.